Mark D'Onofrio

 Mark Emil D'Onofrio (born March 17, 1969) is an American college football coach and former professional player.
-He is currently the inside linebackers coach for the Stanford Cardinal.
-He was formerly the defensive coordinator and inside linebackers coach for the University of Houston.
+He is currently the linebackers coach for UCF.
 D'Onofrio played collegiately as a linebacker at Pennsylvania State University and thereafter was drafted by the Green Bay Packers of the National Football League (NFL).

 Playing career

 D'Onofrio played at the collegiate level with the Penn State Nittany Lions, where he was a team captain.
-In the 1992 NFL Draft, D'Onofrio was selected in the second round by the Green Bay Packers.
+In the 1992 NFL draft, D'Onofrio was selected in the second round by the Green Bay Packers with the 34th overall pick.
 He became a starter with the team that season, however a severe injury would cause him to retire soon after.

 Coaching career

 D'Onofrio's first coaching experience was as linebackers coach at Saint Peter's College.
 The next year, he became a defensive assistant with the Georgia Bulldogs.
 From there he was a linebackers coach with the Rutgers Scarlet Knights and tight ends, special teams, and inside linebackers coach with the Virginia Cavaliers.
-He joined the Temple Owls in 2006 as a defensive coordinator, later being promoted to the Assistant Head Coach/ Defensive Coordinator.
+D'Onofrio joined head coach Al Golden at Temple in 2006 as their defensive coordinator, later being promoted to the Assistant Head Coach/ Defensive Coordinator.

+At Temple, he turned around a defense that was the worst in the NCAA the season before he was hired, elevating it to the 17th-ranked defense.
+He helped the Owls to their first conference division title and secured bowl eligibility for consecutive seasons, a program first.
+The 2009 season marked Temple's first winning record since 1990 and throughout their Big East era.

 He followed head coach Al Golden to the University of Miami in the same position he held at Temple for the Miami Hurricanes football team in December 2010.
 Al Golden came to Coral Gables to replace Randy Shannon.
-After Golden was fired in the wake of a 58-0 loss to Clemson, D'Onofrio finished out the 2015 season as defensive coordinator and was then terminated following Miami's SunBowl loss to Washington State, 20-16.
-He spent 2016 out of football while coaching at the Boys & Girls Club in Miami.
+After Golden was fired in the wake of a 58-0 loss to Clemson, D'Onofrio finished out the 2015 season as defensive coordinator and was then let go following Miami's SunBowl loss to Washington State, 20-16.

-On January 6, 2017, D'Onofrio was hired by the Houston Cougars as their defensive coordinator and inside linebackers coach, beginning with the 2017 season.
+On January 6, 2017, D'Onofrio was hired by the Houston Cougars as their defensive coordinator, beginning with the 2017 season.
+In 2018, Houston claimed the AAC West Division title.
+However, head coach Major Applewhite was fired later that year.
+D'Onofrio was also dismissed following the 2018 Bowl game loss to Army.

-On November 25, 2018, Major Applewhite announced that D'Onofrio had been relieved of his duties as defensive coordinator at the University of Houston.

-In early June of 2022, it was reported that D'Onofrio would be hired by Paul Chryst and the Wisconsin Badgers as the inside linebackers coach.
+In early June 2022, it was reported that D'Onofrio would be hired by Paul Chryst and the Wisconsin Badgers as the inside linebackers coach.